-As described below under Recently Issued and Adopted Accounting Pronouncements, the Company adopted ASU 2016-13 effective January 1, 2023, which requires the estimation of an allowance for credit losses in accordance with the Current Expected Credit Losses ("CECL") methodology.
+The Company adopted ASU 2016-13 effective January 1, 2023, which requires the estimation of an allowance for credit losses in accordance with the Current Expected Credit Losses ("CECL") methodology.
 This standard applies to all financial assets measured at amortized cost and off-balance sheet credit exposures, including loans, investment securities and unfunded commitments.
 We applied the standard's provisions using the modified retrospective method as a cumulative-effect adjustment to retained earnings as of January 1, 2023.
 With this transition method, we did not have to restate comparative prior periods presented in the financial statements related to Topic 326, but will present comparative prior periods disclosures using the previous accounting guidance for the allowance for loan losses.
 This adoption method is considered a change in accounting principle requiring additional disclosure of the nature of and reason for the change, which is solely a result of the adoption of the required standard.